 You must also submit an artist’s bio with your entry.
 Background information on your piece, your personal art history, awards won, etc., will help to facilitate sales of your entry, should it be accepted into the show.

-If your artwork is NOT accepted, you will be notified by phone on Monday August 3rd 2015.
-Non-accepted work must be picked up by Tuesday August 4th 2015 before 4pm.
+If your artwork is NOT accepted, you will be notified by phone on Monday June 3rd.
+Non-accepted work must be picked up by June 4th at 2pm.

 All work must be for sale.
 The artist will receive 50% of the selling price of any work sold.

-All selected entries for the contest will be displayed in the Old Jail Gallery, Old Lahaina Courthouse during the month of September.
+All selected entries for the contest will be displayed in the Old Jail Gallery, Old Lahaina Courthouse during the months of September and August.

-All entries must be delivered to the LahainaTown Action Committee office, upstairs in the Old Lahaina Courthouse, 648 Wharf St. in Lahaina, on July 31st, 2015 between 9:00am and 4:30pm.
+All entries must be delivered to the LahainaTown Action Committee office, upstairs in the Old Lahaina Courthouse, 648 Wharf St. in Lahaina, between June 24th and June 28th, between the hours of 9:00am and 4:30pm.

 Send via insured mail to: